velara3/xd-examples/README.md

 A repository for plugins and plugin utilities for Adobe XD.

 # Statistics plugin
-The Statistics plugin is live in the Adobe XD Plugin Manager.
-The code is offered here to learn and start from for your own plugins.
+The Statistics plugin is available on the Adobe XD Plugin Manager.
+The code is offered here to learn from and start from for your own plugins.

 This shows creating a dialog, showing a list / basic datagrid of data with a scroll bar, walking down the scenegraph and using recursive functions.

+It shows creating a class to store form data and references to UI controls.
+It also shows creating a static getter and setter.

+The project includes common XD icons, default plugin icons.

 # Log Utilities
 The log file utilities are a set of methods and constants that have been helpful in creating plugins.
 There functions are listed below: